AksharGoyal/data-eng-project-toronto-covid-data/README.md

 All the columns starting with "Ever_" include cases that are currently hospitalized, deceased or discharged.
 The Delay_in_Reporting column was not provided in the original dataset; it had to be created.

 ## Replication:
 In order to replicate this project, you need a GCS account.
 You can run this project locally.
-Assuming you have anaconda installed, create a virtual environment using `conda create -n <envname> python=3.9 anaconda` where the envname can be anything you want.
+Assuming you have anaconda installed, create a virtual environment using `conda create -n <envname> python=3.9` where the envname can be anything you want.
 I chose python 3.9 as it is the recommended version.
 We will use
  - GCP to store the data.
 For that, we will set it up using Terraform.
  - Prefect to create pipelines to extract data from web to GCS and then from GCS to BigQuery.
  - Docker to contain the deployments of these pipelines.